Multitask learning and benchmarking with clinical time series data: Discussion

 \subsection{In-hospital mortality prediction}

 For risk-related tasks like mortality and decompensation, we are also interested how reliable the probabilities estimated by our predictive models are.
 This is known as \textit{calibration} and is a common method for evaluating predictive models in the clinical research literature.
 In a well calibrated model, 10\% all patients who receive a predicted 0.1 probability of decompensation do in fact decompensate.
 We included no formal measure of calibration in our benchmark evaluations, but we informally visualize calibration for mortality and decompensation predictions using reliability plots.
-These are scatter plots of predicted probability (computed by creating decile bins of predictions and then taking the mean value within each bin) vs. actual probability (the rate of, e.g., mortality, within each bin).
+These are scatter plots of predicted probability vs. actual probability.
 Better calibrated predictions will fall closer to the diagonal.
-Figure \ref{fig:ihm_calibration} visualizes calibration of several in-hospital mortality prediction baselines.
-We see that LSTM-based models look reasonably calibrated, while logistic regression consistently overestimates the actual probability of mortality.
+Figure \ref{fig:calibration} (a) visualizes calibration of several in-hospital mortality prediction baselines.
+We see that the LSTM-based models look reasonably calibrated, while the logistic regression baseline consistently overestimates the actual probability of mortality.
+We would like to note that the logistic regression model can be successfully calibrated using Platt scaling or isotonic regression.

-Figure \ref{fig:ihm_vs_los} shows the performance of the best non-multitask in-hospital mortality baseline (channel-wise LSTM) on the test data of different length-of-stay buckets.
-We see that, unsurprisingly, as the length-of-stay increases the performance drops and the variance is increased.
+To provide more insights on the results of this task we present the receiver operating characteristic (ROC) curves corresponding to the best logistic, non-multitask and multitask LSTM-based in-hospital mortality prediction models in Figure \ref{fig:roc_curves} (a).
+Additionally, with Figure \ref{fig:ihm_pheno_vs_los} (a) we demonstrate, perhaps unsurprisingly, that the performance of the best non-multitask baseline (channel-wise LSTM) degrades as length-of-stay increases.
+Finally, in the in-hospital mortality part of the Figure \ref{fig:results-summary} we compare our baselines with the traditional scores like SAPS~\cite{le1984simplified}.
+Note that these scores are computed on the first 24 hours of the stays.

-Out of the four tasks, in-hospital mortality prediction task is the only, for which most of the differences between different baselines are not significant.
-The reason behind this is the relatively small size of the test set (about twice smaller than that for phenotype prediction task and much more smaller than those of length-of-stay and decompensation prediction tasks).
+Out of the four tasks, in-hospital mortality prediction task is the only one for which most of the differences between different baselines are not significant.
+The reason behind this is the relatively small size of the test set (about twice smaller than that of phenotype prediction task and much more smaller than those of length-of-stay and decompensation prediction tasks).